 Required orientation is the last two weeks of July.
 Start date will vary slightly year to year.
 Clinical rotations begin August 1 every year.

-TGH serves as the referral center for the Southwest region of Washington State with a 10-bed perinatal special care unit and 5 Perinatologists, who are active teachers of our residents and fellows.
+TGH serves as the referral center for the Southwest region of Washington State with a perinatal special care unit and 6 maternal Fetal Medicine specialists, who are active teachers of our residents and fellows.

-TGH has a 46 bed NICU, fully staffed and coordinated by Neonatologists.
+TGH hasthe region's only Level 4 NICU, fully staffed and coordinated by Neonatologists.
+Fellows may work with NICU staff on neonatal resuscitation skills.
 This entire complement of services makes this facility an excellent training ground for obstetrics.

 Fellows may choose a rural family medicine elective for intensive hands-on experience in full spectrum practice.
 Electives can address any other desired aspect of family medicine.